-- E. CONTRACTOR shall design the Project to avoid conflicts with utilities where possible, and minimize impacts where conflicts cannot be avoided.
-If there is a dispute between the CONTRACTOR and SCDOT as to whether a utility relocation is required, SCDOT shall have the final determination.
-Additional utility relocations desired by the CONTRACTOR for but not limited to construction staging, access or convenience, shall be the sole responsibility of CONTRACTOR and all associated costs shall be borne by the CONTRACTOR. - F. CONTRACTOR shall initiate early coordination with all utilities and provide the utility companies with design plans for their use in developing Relocation Sketches as soon as the plans have reached a level of completeness adequate to allow the companies to fully understand the Project impacts.
+- CONTRACTOR shall initiate early coordination with all utilities and provide the utility companies with design plans for their use in developing Relocation Sketches as soon as the plans have reached a level of completeness adequate to allow the companies to fully understand the Project impacts.
 If a party other than the utility company prepares Relocation Sketches, there shall be a concurrence box on the plans where the utility company signs and accepts the Relocation Sketches as shown. - G. CONTRACTOR shall be responsible for collecting and submitting to SCDOT the following from each utility company that is located within the project limits: - 1.
-Relocation Sketches including letter of "no cost" where the company does not have a prior right; - 2.
-Utility Agreements including documentation of prior rights, cost estimate and relocation plans where the company has a prior right; and/or - 3.
-Letters of "no conflict" where the company's facilities will not be impacted by the Project.
-Include location sketches on SCDOT plans confirming and certifying that facilities are not in conflict. - 4.
-Encroachment Permits for all relocations regardless of prior rights. - H. CONTRACTOR shall assemble the information included in the Utility Agreements and Relocation Sketches in a final and complete form and in such a manner that the Department may approve the submittals with minimal review.
+Relocation Sketches including letter of "no cost" where the company does not have a prior right; - Utility Agreements including documentation of prior rights, cost estimate and relocation plans where the company has a prior right; and/or - Letters of "no conflict" where the company's facilities will not be impacted by the Project.
+Include location sketches on SCDOT plans confirming and certifying that facilities are not in conflict. - Encroachment Permits for all relocations regardless of prior rights.

+CONTRACTOR shall assemble the information included in the Utility Agreements and Relocation Sketches in a final and complete form and in such a manner that the Department may approve the submittals with minimal review.
 CONTRACTOR shall ensure that there are no conflicts with the proposed highway improvements, or between each of the utility company's relocation plans.
 CONTRACTOR may not authorize the utility companies to begin their relocation work until authorized in writing by SCDOT.
 Any early authorization by CONTRACTOR shall be at the CONTRACTOR's risk.

-- I. At the time that CONTRACTOR notifies SCDOT that CONTRACTOR deems the Project to have reached Final Completion, CONTRACTOR shall certify to SCDOT that all utilities have been identified and that those utilities with prior rights or other claims related to relocation or coordination with the Project have been relocated or their claims otherwise satisfied or will be satisfied by CONTRACTOR. - J. CONTRACTOR shall accurately show the final location of all utilities on the as-built drawings for the Project.
+At the time that CONTRACTOR notifies SCDOT that CONTRACTOR deems the Project to have reached Final Completion, CONTRACTOR shall certify to SCDOT that all utilities have been identified and that those utilities with prior rights or other claims related to relocation or coordination with the Project have been relocated or their claims otherwise satisfied or will be satisfied by CONTRACTOR.

+CONTRACTOR shall accurately show the final location of all utilities on the as-built drawings for the Project.
 SCDOT reserves the right to request CADD files as needed.

-If Railroad property is impacted by this project, the following provisions shall apply:
+J. If Railroad property is impacted by this project, the following provisions shall apply: